skip to Main Content

 Chalkboard Wall

-One day I’m going to have to upgrade my piano (sad trombone).
-Because I love using a chalkboard in lessons my plan is to turn one wall of my studio into a giant chalkboard.
+I love using a chalkboard in lessons so if I ever need to upgrade my piano my plan is to turn one wall of my studio into a giant chalkboard.

 Chalkboard Table